-Eligible candidates for the FY 2022 UASI program are identified in the table below.
-Eligibility has been determined through an analysis of relative risk of terrorism faced by the 100 most populous Metropolitan Statistical Areas (MSAs) in the United States, in accordance with the Homeland Security Act of 2002, as amended.
-Detailed information on MSAs is publicly available from the United States Census Bureau at https://www.census.gov/programs-surveys/metro-micro.html.
+Eligible candidates for the FY 2023 UASI program are identified in the table below.
+Eligibility has been determined through an analysis of relative risk of terrorism faced by the 100 most populous Metropolitan Statistical Areas (MSA) in the United States, in accordance with the Homeland Security Act of 2002, as amended.
+Detailed information on MSAs is publicly available from the United States Census Bureau at Metropolitan and Micropolitan (census.gov).
 THIRA/SPR results do not impact grant allocations or awards.